Skip to main content

 Harry Potter and the Order of the Phoenix

 The transition between seeing the world through a child's eyes into seeing through an adult's eyes can be slight, perceivable only in hindsight.
-But there are tracks when you can pinpoint the exact moment of graduation as it is happening inside you.
+But there are tracks when you can pinpoint the exact moment of graduation.
 And that was my experience seeing Harry Potter and the Order of the Phoenix for the first time the summer it premiered.

 At that age, you don't necessarily know exactly how you're relating to pieces of media like this, even universally agree-upon good media.
 Loving Harry Potter was just a way to give yourself common talking points with friends.